 “Wrinkles form,” he said.
 “They begin to lose their hair.
 Their teeth fall out.
 They become ugly and appear much older than they are.”

 Who wanted that?
-I was already insecure about my weight.
+I was already insecure about my acne.

 He pulled a yearbook from his drawer.
 “Mr. Pasquetelli, do you know a senior named Craig Bowman?”

 Of course.
 I used to think he was the school janitor.
 Students called him Quasimoto.
 Wible opened the yearbook to the kid’s photo.
-He smiled with hope, once a handsome freshman with all his hair and tiny features of a child actor.
-But by senior year, he looked gaunt, gray, and malnourished.
+He smiled with hope.
+He was once a handsome freshman with all his hair, with tiny features of a child actor.
+But he looked gaunt by senior year, gray and malnourished.
 Patches of hair had gone missing.
-Students thought he had some sort of degenerative disease.
+Students thought it was a disease.

-Craig Bowman, seventeen going on fifty, had the look of demise.
-He had to be every child’s nightmare, the living dead of our high school.
+Craig Bowman was seventeen going on fifty.
+He had the look of demise.
+He looked like every child’s nightmare, the living dead of our high school.

 “So, you have a choice, Mr. Pasquetelli.
 Either face expulsion or go to the basement like Mr. Bowman.”

-The basement was where all bad kids went, where the lights went dim, where the hallway and the bathrooms and the classrooms were windowless, and where kids came out pale like Craig.
-Craig cleaned up after students during lunch period.
+The bad kids went to the basement.
+The lights were dim.
+The hallway and the bathrooms, and the classrooms were windowless.
+The kids came out pale like Craig.
+Craig cleaned up after students during lunch.
 I always saw him with a broom and a dustpan.
-Students, on the whole, felt sorry for him.
+Students felt sorry for him on the whole.

-So how devastating was expulsion?
-Either way, my parents would find out I was cheating, and they would look differently at me forever.
+So how bad was expulsion?
+My parents would find out I was cheating either way.
+They would look differently at me forever.
 But like I’d said, expulsion meant disappearance.
-If Wible was right, and I tried to find a reason he would be wrong, I would end up like Craig Bowman anyway.
+If Wible was right, I would end up like Craig Bowman anyway.

 “The basement,” I said.

-Wible’s arms were spread out.
+Wible spread his arms out.
 His fingers began to tap his desk.
 “Are you sure you want that?”

 It was like asking if I wanted to be hanged or blown away by a firing squad.
 “If I had to choose, I would do anything than be expelled,” I said.

-Wible stuck the yearbook in his drawer and leaned back in his chair.
+Wible stuck the yearbook in his drawer.
+He leaned back in his chair.
 “Very well then,” he said.
-“I’ll remove you from all your current classes, and we’ll begin the process.
-You’re to perform service on the campus during lunch periods, which means picking up the trash.
-And you’ll come to me weekly for the rest of your time here.
+“I’ll remove you from all your current classes.
+We’ll begin the process.
+You’re to perform service on the campus during lunch.
+That means you’ll pick up the trash.
+You’ll come to me weekly for the rest of your time here.
 Negligence will result in expulsion.
-I’ll call your parents after you leave my office and tell them what you did.
+I’ll call your parents after you leave my office.
 Are there any questions, Mr. Pasquetelli?”

-I had a million questions, none I could form into a sentence.
+I had a million questions.
+But I could form none of them into a sentence.

 “No, sir,” I said.

-After leaving Wible’s office, I wanted to die.
+I wanted to die after leaving Wible’s office.
 I understood why students had dropped out of school after a meeting with him.
-Not to mention, I had Joe Renna’s father to worry about.
-What could he do to me and my family?
+I had Joe Renna’s father to worry about, not to mention.

-The bathroom was a good place to hide from Joe Renna before the end of the school day.
-I stood there during lunch, looked for shoes in the other stalls and wires in the sinkhole, and waited at the urinal to pee.
+The bathroom was a good place to hide from Joe.
+I waited there during lunch.
+I looked for shoes in the other stalls, wires in the sinkhole.
+I waited at the urinal to pee.
 My bladder was shy.

 When the door opened, I closed my eyes.
 I heard the squeaking of shoes on the wet floor.
-When my eyes reopened, Joe stood at the urinal beside me and pissed a stream as long as the Nile.
-I avoided him, but I could feel his presence looking at me.
+My eyes reopened.
+Joe stood at the next urinal.
+He pissed a stream as long as the Nile.
+I avoided him.
+But I felt his presence looking at me.